mintyfresh/generalis/README.md

 end
 ```

-Would be allowed, as both the sum of credits and debits equal to $100.00.
+This operation would be considered valid, as both the sum of credits and debits equal to $100.00.

 ### Ad-Hoc Transactions